zmercury/cpp/Assignment/Readme.md

 1. The program must return value upon successful completion.
 1. End of the body of the main() function.

-And the allocated memory can be freed by using **Delete** operator.
+And the allocated memory in array can be freed by using **Delete** operator.

 ### Delete Operator